-The title Senior Fellow is the highest category of research staff members of the Martin Institute.
-Such appointments include evidence of distinguished scholarship and contributions to the field of Christian spiritual formation.
-The responsibilities of a Senior Fellow varies based on the interests of the individual and the needs of the Martin Institute.
+The Senior Fellows are research members of the Martin Institute and evidence distinguished scholarship and/or contributions to the field of Christian spiritual formation.
+The responsibilities of a Senior Fellow vary based on the interests of the individual and the needs of the Martin Institute.

 Jesse Covington is Professor of Political Science at Westmont College in Santa Barbara, California, where he teaches and writes in the fields of political theory and constitutional law and directs the Augustinian Scholars honors program.
 He earned a Ph.D. in Political Science from the University of Notre Dame, an M.A. in Religion at Westminster Theological Seminary, and a B.A. in Political Science from Pepperdine University.